Firsthand Technology Value Fund (NASDAQ:SVVC) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Firsthand Technology Value Fund (NASDAQ:SVVC – Free Report) in a report issued on Thursday.
-The brokerage issued a hold rating on the investment management company’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of Firsthand Technology Value Fund (NASDAQ:SVVC – Get Free Report) in a research report issued to clients and investors on Friday.
+The brokerage set a “hold” rating on the investment management company’s stock.

 About Firsthand Technology Value Fund